maklinger/maklinger.github.io/_pages/about.md

 I am currently looking for Postdoc positions - please get in touch if you're interested!

-Exciting: I am involved in the publication of the [AM³ code](https://gitlab.desy.de/am3/am3), which I expect to become public in the next few weeks.
-If you are interested in lepto-hadronic radiation modelling - stay tuned!
+Exciting: I am involved in the [publication](https://arxiv.org/abs/2312.13371) of the [AM³ code](https://gitlab.desy.de/am3/am3), which is now public!
+If you are interested in lepto-hadronic radiation modelling - check it out!